httpsterio/httpster.io/src/content/articles/2025-04-11-content-driven-css-with-eleventy.md

   "theme": ["blue", "light"]
 }
 ```

 {% endraw %}

 So, this means that every post that is in `src/content/projects/` will get the specified layout, category, permalink and theme automatically set in the front matter for each post.

-> __n.b.__ remember the data cascade[^2].
+> **n.b.** remember the data cascade[^2](%5Bhttps://www.11ty.dev/docs/layouts/#sources-of-data%5D\(https://www.11ty.dev/docs/layouts/#sources-of-data\)).
 If you set a value in your front matter in both the directory data file as well as the front matter in your layouts, the directory file will override the values.
 Use eleventyComputed to override the directory data file values.

 ## CSS Variables

-In the JSON example above, I set a key value pair called __theme__ with an array as the value.
+In the JSON example above, I set a key value pair called **theme** with an array as the value.
 This means that in my layouts I can use either `theme[0]` and `theme[1]` or `post.data.theme[0]` and `post.data.theme[1]` to access the values set.
 You could have more values or just one.
 If you're using just one, you don't need an array, you can simply give it a string value as well.

 In my case, the colour `blue` and `light` are definied as a CSS variables and I'm only using colours I've already named and defined in the CSS like so: